codeByKochs/Fullstack-Open-2020/part1/02 unicafe/README.md

-# Unicafe
+# 02 unicafe

-a simple webapp for giving feedback to a unicafe and calculating statistics
+a webpage giving feedback to a unicafe and calculating its statistics